Defragmenting philanthropy, then the world.

 Who reads the map

-The map is the same.
+The dataset is the same.
 The resolution of what you find in it depends on which side of the table you sit on.

 The model